 The heme in our products is made using a yeast genetically engineered with the gene for soy leghemoglobin.
 First, we grow yeast via fermentation.
-Then, we isolate the soy leghemoglobin (containing heme) from the yeast and add it to the Impossible™ Burger and Impossible™ Sausage Made from Plants, where it combines with other micronutrients to create delicious, meaty flavor.
+Then, we isolate the soy leghemoglobin (containing heme) from the yeast and add it to Impossible™ Beef Made From Plants, where it combines with other micronutrients to create a delicious, meaty flavour.
 This process allows us to make heme at scale with the lowest possible environmental impact.

 Learn more about how we make heme and get a peek behind the scenes in the video below.